lesleyrs/wasmlite/README.md

 # wasmlite (experimental) - like emscripten but with less magic

-This project uses `JSPI` which is able to suspend/resume wasm execution meaning we can often port programs with little changes outside of platform code [Ports](#Ports) and avoids the need to export functions to JS to call them from there.
+This project uses [JSPI](https://v8.dev/blog/jspi) which is able to suspend/resume wasm execution meaning we can often port programs with [little changes](#Ports) outside of platform code, and avoids the need to export functions to JS to call them from there.
 This requires modern chrome or enable `javascript.options.wasm_js_promise_integration` in firefox.

 ## Features
 - single shared js dependency runs all wasm programs